The Lyngenfjord region was awarded the prestigious lable "Sustainable destination" by Innovation Norway in 2017.

 How can your holiday in the Lyngenfjord region be more sustainable and leave a smaller footprint?

-- Eat local food, read more in our local food guide
+- Eat local food, read more in our local food guide or check out our food & drink overview

 - Choose accommodation with suppliers that have environmental certifications